 The new data, published in Cell Reports, indicate that such drugs can destroy cancer cells while leaving healthy cells intact.
 Scientists have developed two related compounds derived from the root of the same plant.
 These drugs affect the identical cells containing PTEN.
 One of them, Rotenone, a known inhibitor of mitochondria, and the second compound, Deguelin, works the same way.

 Further experiments with Deguelinom showed that it disables mitochondrial function in cells with PTEN.
-Why with PTEN cells more resistant to the toxic compound?
+Why cells with PTEN better tolerate toxic compounds?

 The answer lies in how cells use glucose.
 Scientists have discovered that the cells do not contain of PTEN, use glucose from the environment to create an energy-rich molecule ATP, which they import into mitochondria to keep them safe.
 "This is the exact opposite of what should do the mitochondria - indicates Trotman, Professor. - Mitochondria must generate ATP for the rest of the cell.
 Cells that lack of PTEN, sugar quickly used and die. "